blithefeng/nougat.nvim/lua/nougat/item/README.md

 - First element should be `string`, used as the name for autocmd event.
 - Second element should be `function`, used to extract id from autocmd event.

+### `priority`

+**Type:** `integer`

+If `priority` is present for any item, the `NougatBar` considers item priority during generation.

+Items with higher priority will be evaluated first.
+And depending on the available width, items with lower priority will automatically be hidden from the bar.

 > **Note**:
 > **Advance Options**